-The same is true for communities outside of Florida in Figure 3.3.4.2, as only Georgetown, South Carolina and Savannah, Georgia exhibit substantial social vulnerabilities as they either exceed both thresholds for all three vulnerabilities or have exceeded the lowest threshold for all three.
+The same is true for communities outside of Florida in Figure 3.3.27, as only Georgetown, South Carolina and Savannah, Georgia exhibit substantial social vulnerabilities as they either exceed both thresholds for all three vulnerabilities or have exceeded the lowest threshold for all three.
 The other communities in the region show some vulnerability but exceed only the lower threshold for one or two vulnerabilities.

-Figure 3.3.4.2.
-Social Vulnerability Indices for Selected Commercial and Recreationally Fishing Engaged Communities in Georgia, South Carolina and North Carolina.
+Figure 3.3.27.
+Social vulnerability indices for selected commercially and recreationally engaged communities in Georgia, South Carolina and North Carolina.
+Source: NMFS: Social Indicators 2015